Labour Councillor Invokes 'Wrath of God' in Gay Row - Guido Fawkes

 A Harrow Council source told Guido that Labour is aware of the posts.
 The party did not respond to a request for comment.
 Just another Monday in the compliance unit…

-UPDATE: Guido understands the Tory group on Harrow Council has put in a formal complaint regarding the remarks made by Cllr Amadi about homosexuality.
+UPDATE 14.00: Guido understands the Tory group on Harrow Council has put in a formal complaint regarding the remarks made by Cllr Amadi about homosexuality.
 They have asked Labour to withdraw the whip.
 Her last judgement?

+UPDATE 15.05: Harrow Labour said: “The tweets and Facebook messages from Chika Amadi are being taken seriously and are being investigated.
+Action will be taken.”
+Guido understands suspension is likely to follow…